 Employees Covered by Benefit Terms - The explicit benefit for the single-employer defined benefit OPEB plan was ceased to licensed employees entering employment subsequent to September 1, 1990.
 As a result, the total plan members receiving the explicit benefit will decrease over time.
-As of the actuarial valuation report date of July 1, 2016, the following employees were covered by the explicit benefit terms:
+At June 30, 2017, the following employees were covered by the explicit benefit terms: